TeodorMihai/errant/readme.md

 As mentioned at the start of this section, the above rules have been described in isolation when in fact they sometimes interact and may be carefully ordered.

 Ultimately, since the interactions between our rules are very difficult to describe in words, we refer the reader to the code for more information concerning rule order.
 Specifically, look at `getOneSidedType` and `getTwoSidedType` in `scripts/cat_rules_de.py`.
 In general, the rules presented in this section mirror the order they occur in these functions.
+## Romanian

+THe romanian categories are very similar to the German ones.
+The only difference is the elimination of CONTR and German-specific STTS tag TRUNC.
+Worlist for Romanian is provided by [Hunspell Romanian wordlist](https://github.com/titoBouzout/Dictionaries):

 # MIT License